sanadlab/MigMate/docs/readme.md

 ## Project Information

 This is a CS Capstone project for student Matthias Kebede, being advised by Sarah Nadi and May Mahmoud.
-The objective of the project is to create a plugin that integrates the existing LibMig tool into Visual Studio Code.
-LibMig is a CLI tool that allows the user to automate the migration of Python libraries by using LLMs.
+The objective of the project is to create a plugin that integrates the existing MigMate tool into Visual Studio Code.
+MigMate is a CLI tool that allows the user to automate the migration of Python libraries by using LLMs.

 ## Project Setup